How to recognize signs of a laxative overdose

 What are the signs of an overdose of laxatives?

-What to do when a laxative overdose occurs?
+What to do when a laxative overdose occurs

-- Do not induce vomiting
+Do not induce vomiting if a laxative overdose has occurred.

 How to prevent a laxative overdose

-- Drink plenty of water to stay hydrated
+- Drinking plenty of water to stay hydrated

-- Include high-fiber foods into your meals
+- Including high-fiber foods into your meals

 What to do when an eating disorder is involved in laxative abuse

-But this is not so simple when an eating disorder is involved.
 While there are many reasons someone may overdose on laxatives, one of the most common reasons is because they have an eating disorder, such as anorexia nervosa (AN) or bulimia nervosa (BN).

 Eating disorders are very serious, complex mental health disorders that require highly specialized treatment beyond treating a laxative overdose.
 They do not go away on their own.
+So it’s important to get help as soon as possible.